 Maybe your pup recently ate a Graham Cracker, or it’s possible that you are thinking of feeding one to your pup and aren’t sure if it’s safe.
 But the question you are likely asking yourself is this.
 Can my dog eat Graham Crackers?
 The answer is YES, they can!
 But it’s best if only done in moderation.
 As with any sweet treats, excess amounts that your pup eats will likely cause your dog to gain weight, including a host of other unintended negative health consequences.
 You’ll need to watch this closely, especially if you have an older dog.

 Graham Crackers are loved by humans and it’s almost a guarantee that your dog will absolutely love them too.
-While we would always recommend a dog treat that’s been formulated just for dogs, rather than a human food that your pup eats.
+We always recommend a dog treat that’s been formulated just for dogs.
+It’s going to be better for them than any human food that your pup eats.
 Most human foods are significantly higher in sugar and calories, which means they will impact your dog that much more negatively.
 Let’s take a look at what you can expect if when your dog eats a graham cracker.

 Will They Harm My Dog?